bromlu/Pyzzle/README.md

 ### Sprite engine

-Currently the sprite engine just supports three functions.
+Currently the sprite engine just supports three functions for testing purposes.

-makeSquare() --> makes a single square at location 20 20. moveSquare(x, y) --> moves the implemented square to the given x y coordinate. drawSquare() --> draws the square.
+makeSquare() --> makes a single square at location 20 20, and returns its index in the global rctangle vector. moveSquare(x, y, index) --> moves the square at the given index to the given x y coordinate. drawSquare(index) --> draws the square at the given index.

 ### Tile engine